 In the 2003/04 quarter-finals of the Champions League, this all-Premier League tie was tied at 2-2 on aggregate with the game heading into extra-time.
 But Bridge, of all people, won it just minutes from the end, bursting into the box and finding the far corner.

 Chelsea were beaten by Monaco at the next stage, but this goes down as Arsenal’s big opportunity missed in their ‘Invincibles’ season, with Jose Mourinho's Porto eventual finalists and winners.

 An eight-goal thriller that epitomised both teams' 2011/12 campaigns.
 Chelsea, under Andre Villas-Boas, struggled with their Portuguese manager's determination to play a high defensive line, something that Robin van Persie exploited - typical for a 30-goal season in which he largely carried the Gunners.

 In this game the Gunners twice came from behind (Andre Santos continued the left-back curse to level things up at 2-2), after Blues goals from Frank Lampard and Terry.
 However, Juan Mata’s free-kick levelled matters after Theo Walcott struck 10 minutes after half time, but as Chelsea chased a winner, Terry's slip allowed Van Persie in on goal, and the Dutchman rounded Petr Cech to score with five minutes left.
 To make matters worse for the hosts, Van Persie completed his hat-trick in stoppage time with a thumping shot.

-A fine game, but one played between two teams at their weakest for a number of years - Chelsea finished sixth (25 points behind winners Manchester City), while Arsenal clinched third on the final day of the season.
+A fine game, but one played between two teams at their weakest for a number of years - Chelsea finished sixth (25 points behind winners Manchester City), while Arsenal hung on to fourth on the final day of the season.